Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Theory

 Age is an important factor shaping how individuals engage in IC across contexts and modalities.
 Older adults often draw on their life experience, which can enhance communication skills, particularly in face-to-face settings, where they may be more adept at reading nonverbal cues and managing conflicts (\cite{luong2011better}).
 At the same time, challenges arise with modern technology, as older individuals often struggle with digital communication tools.
 This can lead to feelings of isolation or difficulties in maintaining online social connections (\cite{vaportzis2017older}).
 Despite these challenges, face-to-face communication remains vital for emotional well-being, as it fosters belonging and reduces loneliness.
 With age, cognitive and emotional changes can affect communication, for example by slowing response times or altering emotional reactions.
 Technology can nonetheless offer significant benefits, providing older adults with ways to stay connected when face-to-face communication is no longer feasible (\cite{fuss2019computer, Doering2022b}).
 Nevertheless, adapting interface design, such as larger text, simplified menus, or adjustable contrast, can substantially increase accessibility and confidence among older users (\cite{choi_internet_2013}).
 For instance, video calls and social media can help mitigate isolation and support social ties.
 Ultimately, while older adults may face initial barriers in adapting to new communication forms, their life experience often enriches interactions.
 With increasing comfort in using technology, they can benefit from both traditional and digital modes of communication (\cite{hulur2020rethinking}).
 This developmental perspective highlights how age-related characteristics interact with contextual and technological conditions, underscoring the importance of lifespan-sensitive, inclusive communication design in increasingly technology-based communication contexts.
 Designs that increase the salience of gaze, lip movements, and clear prosody can partially compensate age-related declines, especially in video and VR.\\

-Taken together, understanding IC requires a dual focus on psychological and media-technological perspectives.
+Taken together, understanding IC requires a dual focus on psychological and communication-technological perspectives.
 Psychological perspectives clarify the cognitive, social, and affective demands that communication places on individuals, whereas media-technological perspectives show how these demands are shaped, supported, or disrupted by the properties of communication systems.
-The interplay between human capacities and technical affordances is especially salient when interaction is mediated by technology—an increasingly common condition across personal, educational, and professional domains.
-Building on these psychological foundations, we now turn to the media-technology perspective, which specifies the technical conditions that enable, constrain, or transform these communicative processes, and in doing so highlights their interplay with psychological mechanisms while pointing to design implications.
+The interplay between human capacities and technical affordances is especially salient when interaction is mediated by technology, an increasingly common condition across personal, educational, and professional domains.
+Building on these psychological foundations, we now turn to the media-technology perspective, which specifies the technical conditions that enable, constrain, or transform the shared speech, acoustic, and nonverbal signals through which these communicative processes unfold.